n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.thehive5trigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: TheHive 5 trigger
+title: TheHive 5 Trigger node documentation
-description: Documentation for the TheHive 5 trigger node in n8n, a workflow automation platform.
-Includes details of operations and configuration, and links to examples and credentials information.
+description: Learn how to use the TheHive 5 Trigger node in n8n.
+Follow technical documentation to integrate TheHive 5 Trigger node into your workflows.
 contentType: integration
 ---

-# TheHive 5 trigger
+# TheHive 5 Trigger node

+Use the TheHive 5 Trigger node to respond to events in [TheHive](https://strangebee.com/thehive/){:target=_blank .external-link} and integrate TheHive with other applications. n8n has built-in support for a wide range of TheHive events, including alerts, cases, comments, pages, and tasks.

-On this page, you'll find a list of events the TheHive5 trigger node can respond to, and links to more resources.
+On this page, you'll find a list of events the TheHive5 Trigger node can respond to and links to more resources.

 /// note | TheHive and TheHive 5
 n8n provides two nodes for TheHive.
-Use this node (TheHive 5 trigger) if you want to use TheHive's version 5 API.
+Use this node (TheHive 5 Trigger) if you want to use TheHive's version 5 API.
 If you want to use version 3 or 4, use [TheHive trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.thehivetrigger/).
 ///

 ///  note  | Examples and templates